§ 3-115. Reasonable accommodation.

 (D) Filing of requests.
 A request for special testing accommodations for an examination must be filed with the applicant's Application to take the bar examination and by the deadline in § 3-114(B).

-(F) Review.
+(E) Review.
 The Commission will review all requests for special testing accommodations that are properly filed in accordance with this Rule.
-Requests that are not timely filed, incomplete, or otherwise do not comply with the requirements of this policy may be rejected for consideration by the Commission.
-The Commission may ask an applicant to submit additional information to support the applicant's request.
-(Appendix C).
+Requests that are not timely filed, incomplete, or otherwise do not comply with the requirements of this Rule may be rejected by the Commission.

-(H) Independent evaluations.
+(G) Independent evaluations.
 The Commission may ask the applicant to submit to an independent evaluation conducted by an appropriate health care professional selected by the Commission.
 The cost of the independent evaluation shall be paid by the Commission.

-(I) Disability after initial application.
+(H) Disability after initial application.
 If an applicant becomes disabled after the timely submission of an application for examination and admission and such applicant seeks reasonable accommodation in testing on account of such disability, the applicant shall file an emergency request for reasonable testing accommodation on forms prescribed by the Commission.

-(1) The Commission will make a determination, and the director will send notification of the determination to the applicant, no fewer than 25 days before the examination.
+(1) The Commission will make a determination, and the director will send notification of the determination to the applicant in writing by email to the address provided by the applicant, no fewer than 90 days before the examination.

 (3) The applicant may appeal the denial of a request to the Supreme Court in accordance with § 3-126.

-(K) Standards for decision on merits.
+(J) Standards for decision on merits.
 The Commission will grant a request and provide special testing accommodations to an applicant if it finds all of the following:

 (1) the applicant has a disability and is otherwise eligible to take the bar examination;